erinknowles0501/notes/Cheat sheets/README.md

 Important get-up-and-running info about the various technologies I touch.
-Helpful in interviews, especially if it's been a year or so since I've used something.
+Helpful in interviews, especially if it's been a year or more since I've used something.
+The purpose of this section is not to learn, but to reflect what I already know - anything written here is first-hand experience.